 - Emotional intelligence

-- Priorities or Products – Ensure that the technological aspects are taken care of and delivered effectively
+- Priorities or Products – Ensure that the technical aspects are taken care of and delivered effectively.

 - Processes and Projects – Ensure that processes and projects are executed effectively and efficiently.